 Does Liberty Ranch have common amenities?

 Common amenities are limited to gated and landscaped entrances at the north and south ends of the private road.
 The north entrance is reserved for owners use only.
+A mail kiosk will be added in 2021 outside of the north gate.
 No other amenities are planned.

 Does Liberty Ranch have natural water features?

 Liberty Ranch lies within the Little Bear Creek watershed and the Barton Springs segment of the Edwards Aquifer recharge and contributing zones.
 Seasonal tributaries of Little Bear Creek cross Parcels 1, 2, 3, 12,13,14 and 15 and a seasonal tributary of Bear Creek crosses Parcel 7.
 There are four designated pond locations on the development plan.
 Ponds have specific parameters for construction and use.
 For more information about the ponds, see below.

 An owner has the right to construct and use up to 3 water wells on each Residential Parcel.
 4 ponds or water tanks are permitted within the project in very specific locations.
 If a pond is constructed it will not be counted as impervious cover.
 Wells or groundwater cannot be used to fill ponds or tanks.
 An owner may also install rain harvesting systems and utilize all water captured and retained with any such system, but all plans must be approved in advance of construction.
 Water rights associated with the Property cannot be transferred.